 Peer-to-peer lending is one of the higher risk investments we’re sharing today–sometimes.
-When you invest in peer-to-peer lending companies such as Lending Club, you can earn interest via crowdfunded lending.
+When you invest in peer-to-peer lending companies, you can earn interest via crowdfunded lending.

 You can choose to invest in a 36-month maturity investment or a 60-month maturity investment.
 Loans in the A-grade category are the lowest risk.
 Loans in the F-grade category are the highest risk.

 Of course, the returns on the lower grade loans will be higher, and the returns on the higher grade loans will be lower.

 What we like: variety of risk levels to choose from, low minimum investment

 A municipal bond is debt security held by a city, county or other government entity.
 They’re typically used to finance capital projects such as building schools or making other city or county improvements.

 The two most common types of municipal bonds are general obligation bonds and revenue bonds.
 As with T-bills and T-notes, General obligation municipal bonds are backed by the “full faith and credit” of the issuing government entity.

 Revenue bonds are different.
 Whereas a government’s taxing power backs general obligation bonds, revenue bonds are backed by a specific project or source.